Sign In

 A. The Interconnectedness of Social Media, Traditional Media, and Crime

 Ever noticed how social media and traditional media are entangled with the world of crime?
 It's hard to escape their influence.
 Social media platforms provide a virtual playground for individuals to connect, share information, and unfortunately, sometimes even engage in criminal activities.
-Meanwhile, traditional media outlets like TV, newspapers, and radio continue to shape our perception of crime.
+Meanwhile, traditional media outlets like , newspapers, and radio continue to shape our perception of crime.
 They bombard us with stories, images, and narratives that mold our understanding and attitudes toward criminal behavior.

 B. The Ongoing Debate on the Role of Media in Shaping Criminal Behavior